- Computing an Optimal Partition from Weighted Categorical Variables or from an Array of Signed Dissimilarities

 The freeware MCG is an implementation of the modified clustering gain algorithm, and is downloadable from the software page.

 An application to the generation of 3D chemical data banks for virtual screening has been provided .

 - MARCOTORCHINO F.

 Thèse de Doctorat d'Etat en Mathématiques,

 Agrégation des similarités: une solution oubliée.

-A free copy is also available from the HAL repository: hal-02123085 (copyright rules apply)
+A free copy deposited with permission from EDP Sciences (see copyright rules), is available from the HAL repository: hal-02123085.